|

 The Thirteen Postures should not be taken lightly; the source of the postures is in the waist.
 Be mindful of the interchange between insubstantial and substantial; The ch'i circulates throughout the body without hindrance.
 Be still, when attacked by the opponent, be tranquil and move in stillness; changes caused by my opponent fill him with wonder.
 Study the function of each posture carefully and with deliberation; to achieve the goal is very easy but takes time.
 Pay attention to the waist at all times; completely relax the abdomen and the ch'i rises up.
 When the tailbone is centered and straight, the shen [spirit] goes through to the head top.
 To make the whole body light and agile suspend the head top.
 Carefully study.
 Extension and contraction, opening and closing, should be natural.
 To enter the door and be shown the way, you must be orally taught.
 Practice should be uninterrupted, and technique achieved by self study.
 Speaking of the body and its function, what is the standard?
 The I [mind-intent] and ch'i are king, and the bones and muscles are the court.
 If you do not study in this manner, then you will waste your time.

-Push Hands & Sensitivity Training - We develop these skills slowly so students aren't intimidated and can build their confidence through cooperation with other students instead of too much competition.
-These exercises are used for developing internal & external strength, listening energy, eventually explosive energy and all of the advanced principles of Tai Chi Chuan.
+Push Hands & Sensitivity Training - This training is absolutely essential for the true development of Tai Chi Chuan, without it one will only be waving the hands in the air and will never be able to understand Tai Chi.
+We develop these skills slowly so students aren't intimidated and can build their confidence through cooperation with other students instead of too much competition.
+These exercises are used for developing internal & external power, listening energy, eventually explosive energy and all of the advanced principles of Tai Chi Chuan.
 This is essential for developing a higher level of skill and understanding the principles of Yin and Yang.
 There are hundreds of variations of push hands and sensitivity drills that we practice, ultimately translating into thousands of different variations of self defense applications.
-These are performed with a partner to help students train the ability to feel the changes of any given situation.
-Sensitivity training develops the ability to adhere (stick) to an aggressor so once engaged in a self defense situation the student can sense, adapt and counter the attacks that are presented.
-We cover all forms of Tai Chi Martial Art methods in this training.
+These exercise not only develop self defense skills but more importantly teach students all of the most important mental, physical and spiritual principles that make up Tai Chi Chuan.
+These exercises are performed with a partner to help students train the ability to feel or sense the changes of any given situation.
+The exercises train the necessary skills and tools to truly learn to be completely immersed in the moment.
+This is the only way a student will eventfully be able to apply these skills in everyday life.

 Qi Gung - Translates as energy work or cultivation.
-Used for developing the internal energy and external strength needed for any adverse situation.
-This is where the student learns to focus their mind and strengthen the body and spiritual energy for all of life's challenges.
+Used for further developing the internal energy and external power needed for any adverse situation.

 Philosophy & Theory - Used for taking all that the student learns and putting it together in a comprehensive way to apply to every aspect of their life.
 This is where good training becomes engrained within the students being.
 We ultimately teach students to use the skills they develop for helping others and contributing positively to their community.